MitocGroup/deep-microservices-helloworld/README.md

 ### ESDoc

 [ESDoc](https://esdoc.org) is a documentation generator for JavaScript(ES6).
-It produces a practical document, measures the coverage, integrates the test code and more.
+It produces a practical documentation, measures the coverage, integrates the test code and more.